-All right, there's a challenge for those watching that this is your opportunity to join in with the practice and follow Nikki's instructions, I'm gonna move over there and get my question sheet.
+there's a challenge for those watching that this is your opportunity to join in with the practice and follow Nikki's instructions, I'm gonna move over there and get my question sheep benefit, right.
 So I'll leave it to you.

 Okay.
-So, Claire, if you just have a lay down on the floor, and anyone at home that wants to join in with us, you just need to be comfortable for this bit.
+So, Claire, if you just have a lay down on the floor, and anyone at home that wants to get to join in with us, you just need to be comfortable for this bit.
 So I'm just going to kind of talk you through the breathing.
-What you saw me doing there was lateral ribcage breathing, what we want to be doing is getting really good lateral expansion.
+What you saw me doing, there was lateral ribcage breathing, what we want to be doing is getting really good lateral expansion.
 And in the beginning, it's actually quite hard.
 So it's really nice sometimes to feel where you're breathing from at the moment.
 So the first thing I'm going to ask Claire to do is just place one hand in your chest and one hand on your lower belly.
 And then just thinking about the breathing rhythm that I was doing, which was to inhale for two through the nose, and to exhale for four through the mouth.
 So having her hands here, just starting to build her awareness of maybe where she's breathing from at the moment, her default pattern.
 And so if we could see a really big rise in either of these hands, we know this is probably an area of tension, an area that we want to work on.
-So obviously, Claire's done some hypopressives, so hers is pretty good.
-But this is just a really good way to kind of get you used to that rhythm.
-Because again, breathing in through the nose for two seconds is guite fast.
+So obviously, Claire's done some hype impressive, so has is pretty good.
+So but this is just a really good way to kind of get you used to that rhythm.
+Because again, breathing in through the nose for two seconds is quite fast.
 For a lot of people and exhaling that long, usually people are more used to doing longer exhales as well.
 So it's a good chance to kind of get them used to that nice slow rhythm.
-And then if you just move your hands on to your ribcage for me, so right onto the lower ribs.
-And we're going to do the same, but now what we want to do is really think about pushing those fingertips apart.
+And then if you just move your hands on to your ribcage for me.
+So right onto the lower ribs.
+And we're going to do the same but now what we want to do is really think about pushing those fingertips apart.
 So we're focusing the breath on this ribcage area.
-So inhaling for two, exhaling for four, three, two, one, inhaling for two, exhaling for four, three, two, one, inhaling for two, exhaling for four, three, two, one.
-So we're really trying to encourage, with that inhale, a big stretch, so the diaphragm drops down, stretches across.
-So we've got more stretch laterally than belly breathing and chest breathing, where it tends to be a bit more kind of up and down.

-Is Claire actually squeezing on the exhalation, or is she just following the ribs?
+So inhaling for two, exhaling for for three, to one, inhaling for two, exhaling for for three, to one, stretches across.
+So we've got more stretch laterally than belly breathing and chest breathing, where it tends to be a bit more kind of up and down is clear actually squeezing on the exhalation, which is just following the ribs.